 You may wish to think about how old your router is - if you get an upgraded internet connection, you'll likely get a new one for free, but it is worth asking if your wifi signal could be improved in speed or power by a new router.

-At very high speeds, you wifi will be the limiting factor so a ethernet cable connection will get the maximum value out of those high speed, high cost connections to the internet.
+At very high speeds, your wifi will be the limiting factor so a ethernet cable connection will get the maximum value out of those high speed, high cost connections to the internet.
+If you have slower internet speeds and a new wifi set-up it won't make much or any difference, as long as you are fairly close to the router.